-Part-time programs cost less up front because they are stretched out over a more extended period.
-There are fewer scholarships available for part-time students, but employers are more likely to help subsidize a student’s tuition.
+Part-time programs cost less upfront because they are stretched out over a more extended period.
+There are fewer scholarships available for part-time students, but employers are more likely to help subsidize students’ tuition.
 What’s more, part-time programs can be easier to get into than their full-time counterparts, even at some of the most prestigious schools in the world.

 Read on to find the critical differences between full-time and part-time MBA programs.

-Full-time MBA students tend to have fewer responsibilities and more free time, and are therefore able to dedicate serious and consistent energy to their studies.
+Full-time MBA students tend to have fewer responsibilities and more free time and can dedicate serious and consistent energy to their studies.

 |Part-time MBA programs appeal to working professionals and those who are more established in their lives and careers.

-Part-time MBA students may have personal, financial, career, or family obligations which necessitate a more flexible graduate-level program.
+Part-time MBA students may have personal, financial, career, or family obligations that necessitate a more flexible graduate-level program.

 |Featured On-Campus Programs||